 Watch the on-demand recording of our recent live-webinar event:

-The Counterpoint Winter 2023 Equity Update:
+The Counterpoint Fall 2023 Equity Update

 As investors contemplate a challenging macroeconomic environment and look for ways to diversify their stock and fixed income investments, they may want to take a closer look at long-short factor strategies.
 In addition to targeting strong diversification potential vs. traditional asset classes, we think there’s reason to believe that certain long-short equity strategies may be well positioned relative to their history.